neil-hickey/docs-tap/namespace-provisioner/use-case2.hbs.md

       parameter_prefixes:
       - tap.tanzu.vmware.com
     ```
     >**Note** We added `tap.tanzu.vmware.com` as a parameter_prefixes in Namespace Provisioner configuration.
-This tells the Namespace Provisioner controller to look for the annotations/labels on a provisioned namespace that start with the prefix `tap.tanzu.vmware.com/` and use those as parameters.
+This tells the Namespace Provisioner controller to look for the annotations and
+    labels on a provisioned namespace that start with the prefix `tap.tanzu.vmware.com/` and use those as parameters.

     The sample pipelines have the following ytt logic which creates this pipeline only if